peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-The negated form of the given number.
-If the given number is positive zero, returns negative zero.
+The negated form of the specified number.
+If the specified number is positive zero, returns negative zero.
 Returns signaling NaN if this value is signaling NaN.

 <b>Exceptions:</b>